canalplus/rx-player/doc/tutorials/quick_start.md

 quickly test basic usecases before you dive deep into the [whole API documentation](../api/index.md).

-We will here learn how to simply load a video with regular options and to react to basic events.
+We will here learn how to simply load a video and to react to basic events.